 Anyone who regularly needs to take their bike upstairs will appreciate their lightweight design.
 Being lightweight, they are easy to maneuver around a busy city.
 Also, they are relatively cheap due to the lack of complicated parts.

+If you are looking for a commuter bike, a fixie is a great option.
+They are not built for speed, but rather simplicity.
 A fixie is likely to last you a long time with very little maintenance.
 Commuters find they can ride these bikes year round.
 The rider is in control of his or her speed so they can easily handle winter conditions.
 The set-up of these bikes make them easy to ride in the city, especially if the commute is decently flat.

 Fixed gear bikes have a very efficient drive train, so almost all of the energy used when pedaling is transferred into motion.